Randomcoder323/Mega-Ramadaan-Lantern/README.md

 # Mega-Ramadaan-Lantern

+## What is this?
+this is a 3d printable lantern with RGB strip around the top and connected by magnets.
+The top is connected to the main body using the Magnets (found un BOM).
+The battery compartment of the led strip goes in the rectangle seen on the left of the imsge, and then is mounted knto the top of the lid.
+Yoou can glue the LED strip around the top and see it loght up!

 ## Description
 This is an egyptian style lantern for decoration purposes, I've improved on the desing by adding bigger symmetrical amgnets all around, Using a RGB strip and more deisgn structure overall.
 This project is for decorational purposes.
 I made this project to improve on my old design and to try and implement better features